With the contribution of: | Eco-Delivery Project (University of Stirling) funded by the European Investment Bank |

 Angela KOPMANN, Kiel Institute for the World Economy, Kiel, Germany

-A human well-being approach for assessing the value of ecosystem services
+A human well-being approach for assessing the value of ecosystem services providing areas

 A. Kopmann and K. Rehdanz